zhandao/zero-rails_openapi/README.md

 ## Contributing

-**Hi, here is ZhanDao, This gem was completed when I learned Ruby less than three months, I'm not sure if it has problem, but it may have a lot to improve.
+**Hi, here is ZhanDao.
+This gem was completed when I learned Ruby less than three months, I'm not sure if it has problem, but it may have a lot to improve.
 I'm looking forward to your issues and PRs, thanks!**